HackYourFuture/JavaScript/Week1/MAKEME.md

 - [leetcode](https://leetcode.com/) - Sign up and start solving!
 - [Code Wars](https://www.codewars.com/) - Once you feel comfortable with the JavaScript syntax sign up for code wars to practice.
 It is a website where you can solve exercises and rank up!
 When signing up, only choose JavaScript to really focus the problems on learning to solve problems in it.
 You can later change it to other technologies when you get more familiar.

-## No homework to hand in (for now)
+## No assignment to hand in (for now)

-For the first week of JavaScript there is no homework to hand in as the exercises already give you all the feedback you need.
+For the first week of JavaScript there is no assignment to hand in as the exercises already give you all the feedback you need.

 ## Done early?